jyoerye/provider-roster/README.md

 This is a Spark project used to generate reports that deliver data about providers.

+## To Run
+./mvnw scala:run
+Output files are placed in provider-roster/data/output I have committed output files for review

 ## Requirements
 * Language: Scala
 * Framework: Spark